yakovka11/beetrootFrontend/README.md

 # beetrootFrontend
-That is repository is for Front-end courses
+That repository is for Front-end courses